Water-tube boiler

-A high pressure watertube boiler (also spelled water-tube and water tube) is a type of boiler in which water circulates in tubes heated externally by the fire.
+A high pressure watertube boiler (also spelled water-tube and water tube) is a type of boiler in which water circulates in tubes heated externally by fire.
 Fuel is burned inside the furnace, creating hot gas which boils water in the steam-generating tubes.
 In smaller boilers, additional generating tubes are separate in the furnace, while larger utility boilers rely on the water-filled tubes that make up the walls of the furnace to generate steam.

 The heated water/steam mixture then rises into the steam drum.
 Here, saturated steam is drawn off the top of the drum.
 In some services, the steam passes through tubes in the hot gas path, (a superheater) to become superheated.
-Superheated steam is defined as steam that is heated above the boiling point at a given pressure.
 Superheated steam is a dry gas and therefore is typically used to drive turbines, since water droplets can severely damage turbine blades.

 Saturated water at the bottom of the steam drum returns to the lower drum via large-bore 'downcomer tubes', where it pre-heats the feedwater supply.
 (In large utility boilers, the feedwater is supplied to the steam drum and the downcomers supply water to the bottom of the waterwalls).
 To increase economy of the boiler, exhaust gases are also used to pre-heat combustion air blown into the burners, and to warm the feedwater supply in an economizer.
 Such watertube boilers in thermal power stations are also called steam generating units.

 The older fire-tube boiler design, in which the water surrounds the heat source and gases from combustion pass through tubes within the water space, is typically a much weaker structure and is rarely used for pressures above 350 psi.
 A significant advantage of the watertube boiler is that there is less chance of a catastrophic failure: there is not a large volume of water in the boiler nor are there large mechanical elements subject to failure.

-A water tube boiler was patented by Blakey of England in 1766 and was made by Dallery of France in 1780.
+A water-tube boiler was patented by Blakey of England in 1766 and was made by Dallery of France in 1780.

 Applications

-"The ability of watertube boilers to be designed without the use of excessively large and thick walled pressure vessels makes these boilers particularly attractive in applications that require dry, high-pressure, high-energy steam, including steam turbine power generation".
+"The ability of watertube boilers to be designed without the use of excessively large and thick-walled pressure vessels makes these boilers particularly attractive in applications that require dry, high-pressure, high-energy steam, including steam turbine power generation".

 Owing to their superb working properties, the use of watertube boilers is highly preferred in the following major areas: